 Alcohol abuse and depression commonly occur together.
 While this might be a coincidence, the two disorders have clear connections.
 Explore the links between alcohol and depression as well as the need for dual diagnosis support in alcohol addiction rehab.

-Feeling depressed for a short period of time is common, but long-term depression is a far more serious concern.
-As many as 350 million people around the world struggle with depression.
+Feeling depressed for a short period of time is common, but long-term depression is a far more serious concern—as many as 350 million people around the world struggle with depression.
 Unfortunately, nearly one-third of those individuals abuse alcohol.
+Alcohol may mask symptoms of depression, but it also prevents people from the following:

 Why Alcohol Abuse Can Lead to Depression

 Individuals who struggle with pre-existing depression may notice that it gets worse through alcohol abuse.
 Others might start by abusing alcohol and then see signs of depression emerge.
-Alcohol not only depresses users, but it can lead to a number of mental health concerns.
+Alcohol not only depresses users, but it can lead to a number of mental and physical health concerns, including:

 Consuming large amounts of alcohol creates a rush of euphoria for some individuals.
-The receptors in the brain get a flood of hormones, but this flood is temporary.
-The only way to experience that rush again is with more heavy drinking.
-In between drinking sessions, the absence of feel-good hormones leads to feelings of sadness, apathy, and depression.
+Over time, as a person’s tolerance increases, they need more alcohol in order to get the same effects.
+In between drinking sessions, the absence of feel-good biochemicals leads to feelings of sadness, apathy, and depression.

 The Importance of Dual Diagnosis Treatment